-You should take up a complaint about any college matter – including college teaching and examinations – with the relevant college officer.
-Help and advice is available from your college Dean, tutor, Senior Tutor, Academic Administrator, or JCR, MCR or OUSU representative.
-Your college will have a complaints procedure, usually to be found in your college handbook.
+Students should take up a complaint about any college matter – including college teaching and examinations – with the relevant college officer.
+Help and advice is available from the college Dean, tutor, Senior Tutor, Academic Administrator, or JCR, MCR or OUSU representative.
+Colleges will have a complaints procedure, usually to be found in college handbooks.
 The Proctors have no jurisdiction over college matters, including the college teaching quality, collections (internal college examinations) or college disciplinary procedures.

-If you feel that another student’s behaviour towards you constitutes harassment, please access guidance and support via Student Welfare and Support Services - Harassment.
-Student Welfare and Support Services can ensure that you have access to appropriate support, including, if appropriate, through making a formal complaint to the Proctors.
-If you wish to take advice about the formal harassment complaint procedures – including whether the matter is one that can be dealt with under the University’s procedures – please contact one of the Proctors’ Office caseworkers: email@example.com or 01865 (2)80185 or 70093.
+If a student feels that another student’s behaviour towards them constitutes harassment, guidance and support is available via Student Welfare and Support Services - Harassment.
+Student Welfare and Support Services can ensure that they have access to appropriate support, including, if appropriate, through making a formal complaint to the Proctors.
+Students can take advice about the formal harassment complaint procedures – including whether the matter is one that can be dealt with under the University’s procedures – please contact one of the Proctors’ Office caseworkers: email@example.com or 01865 (2)80185 or 70093.

 Where another student’s conduct does not constitute harassment:

-If you suspect that misconduct in research has taken place, the procedures for reporting are detailed in the Code of Practice and Procedure for Academic Integrity in Research.
+If someone suspects that misconduct in research has taken place, the procedures for reporting are detailed in the Code of Practice and Procedure for Academic Integrity in Research.

 Prior to making any formal allegation, sources of advice and support include fellow researchers and colleagues, supervisors, mentors, Senior Tutors, Proctors, Directors of Graduate Studies, heads of department, faculty or division, Research Ethics Committees, Research Services, or Oxford Students Union (OUSU).